wwfisher1/homebridge-purpleair-aqi-sensor/README.md

     3. copy `index.js` and `package.js` into this directory
     4. make sure the file/directory ownership and RWX permissions are the same as other modules in that directory
 3. Update your `homebridge` configuration file like the example below.
+4. If homebridge log file shows an error to the effect that the "request" module could not be found, run '(sudo) npm install -g request'

 ## Configuration